Hamburg-born Johannes Brahms (1833-1897) spent some time in Vienna in the early 1860s before moving here permanently a few years later.

 Like Mozart and Beethoven before him, this extraordinary composer soon found himself adopted by Austria’s capital as one of its own.

 - See also:

-Unlike Beethoven, though, Brahms didn’t change addresses as often as his underwear; he had rooms at a house on Karlsgasse throughout his final 25-year stay in Vienna.
+Unlike Beethoven, Brahms didn’t change addresses as often as his underwear; he had rooms at a house on Karlsgasse throughout the final 25 years of his stay in Vienna.

 That house is no more, but a plaque at least marks the site.
 The following map highlights this and other locations connected intimately to Brahms’ life in the city, with photos, explanations, and links below.

-August Stauda (photographer), Karlsgasse 2-4 / Karlsplatz 12, the house where Johannes Brahms lived and died, taken around 1904, Wien Museum Inv.-Nr.
+(Karlsgasse 2-4 / Karlsplatz 12, the house where Johannes Brahms lived and died; photo taken around 1904 by August Stauda; Wien Museum Inv.-Nr.
 29432; excerpt reproduced with permission under the terms of the CC0 licence)

-One is at Karlsgasse 2-10 where Brahms’ long-time (and final) residence once stood.
-It says (my translation):
+One is, of course, at the aforementioned Karlsgasse 2-10, the site of Brahms’ long-time (and final) residence.
+The plaque says (my translation):

 On this location stood the house that Johannes Brahms lived in from January 1st, 1872 and where he died on April 3rd, 1897